devsmn/Athena-Public/README.md

 # Athena: AI Document Manager
 This repository contains the documentation of the Athena: AI Document Manager app.

-As of today, the code is not yet available to the public.
-This may change with further development.
+Athena is open source, the code can be found on [GitHub](https://github.com/devsmn/Athena).

 ## More information
-You can find more information on the [official website](https://devsmn.github.io/Athena-Public/).
+You can find more information on the [official website](https://athena.devsmn.de/).